Naval Weapons Principles

 - Warhead Damage Predictions.
 Quantifying Damage, Circular Error Probable, Blast Warheads, Diffraction and Drag loading on targets, Fragmentation Warheads, Shaped Charges, Special Purpose Warheads.

 - Underwater Warheads.
-Underwater Explosion Damage Mechanisms, Torpedoes, Naval Mine Classification.
+Underwater Explosion Damage Mechanisms, Torpedoes, Naval Mine Classification.v

-Craig Payne is currently a principal investigator at the Johns Hopkins Applied Physics Laboratory.
-His expertise in the “detect to engage” process with emphasis in sensor systems, (sonar, radar and electro-optics), development of fire control solutions for systems, guidance methods, fuzing techniques, and weapon effects on targets.
-He is a retired U.S. Naval Officer from the Surface Warfare community and has extensive experience naval operations.
-As a Master Instructor at the U. S. Naval Academy he designed, taught and literally wrote the book for the course called Principles of Naval Weapons.
+Craig Payne recently retired as a principal investigator at the Johns Hopkins Applied Physics Laboratory.
+His expertise is in the “detect to engage” process with emphasis in sensor systems, (sonar, radar, and electro-optics), development of fire control solutions for systems, guidance methods, fuzing techniques, and weapon effects on targets.
+He is also a retired U.S. Naval Officer from the Surface Warfare community and has extensive experience naval operations.
+During a tour of duty at the U. S. Naval Academy he designed, taught, and literally wrote the book for the course called Principles of Naval Weapons.
 This course is provided to all U.S. Naval Academy Midshipmen, 62 colleges and Universities that offer the NROTC program and taught abroad at various national service schools.

 Contact these instructors (please mention course name in the subject line)